ecommerce-archive/EcommerceCoreBundle/README.md

 # Ecommerce Core Bundle

+Question?
+Bug?
+Feature request?
+Feedback?
+[Please don’t hesitate to open an issue - I will get back to you asap!](https://github.com/ecommerce/EcommerceCoreBundle/issues)

 ## Introduction

 This bundle is a base to build a Symfony2 ecommerce application.
 It focuses on solutions with a high degree of customization.
 It’s a toolset to implement your own business and application logic.
 If you’re looking for a 'out of the box' webshop you should rather choose a different solution like [Sylius](http://Sylius.org) or [Vespolina](https://github.com/vespolina).
 It takes care of persistence and you can optionally use the RESTful controllers for the products and the cart.
 You write your own product handler (or several ones if your project requires it) which defines the product properties (as many as you want and translatable without having to update the database thanks to [PHPCR](http://phpcr.github.io/)), product options, cart item validation and product availability.
 You can hook into all different kinds of events to adapt the provided application flow to your needs.